 After seven years of very low interest rates, the Bank of Canada raised its key interest rate by another quarter of a percentage point, up to 1.5%.
 This is the fourth time the central bank has raised its rate since last summer.
-Given our deep level of indebtedness — hey, our debt-to-income ratio is at a whopping 167% — Canadian consumers can expect to feel some financial effects following an interest rate hike.
+Given our deep level of indebtedness — hey, our debt-to-income ratio is at 167% — Canadian consumers can expect to feel some financial effects following an interest rate hike.

 After the first interest rate hike, CBC’s The National invited me to do a live Q&A with Jacqueline Hansen where I answered dozens of personal finance questions on Facebook.
 My advice is very relevant in our rising rate environment.
 Yes, go watch.